 Cappella Mediteranea

-“Joan Manuel Serrat inevitably brings me back to my childhood in Argentina and Sunday family gatherings at my Uncle Alberto’s house, where we would listen to Serrat and Beethoven, Bach’s St Matthew Passion and Mozart’s Requiem, Chopin waltzes and Schumann’s Scenes from Childhood .
+“Joan Manuel Serrat, around whom we have built this mixed program, inevitably takes me back to my childhood in Argentina, to emotional moments shared with my family on Sundays at my Uncle Alberto’s: we listened to both Serrat and Beethoven, to Bach’s St Matthew Passion and Mozart’s Requiem, to Chopin waltzes or Children’s Scenes. .
 These shared moments brought us children into contact with poetry and music and that experience is still very much alive in me today.

 A eclectic Mediterranean programme